Photo Shoot Flower Background

 Photo Shoot Flower Background.
 I had a client doing a hair editorial for Valentines day and I wanted to create a romantic Photo Shoot Flower Background (on a budget) aka a large paper flower backdrop.

 I went to the usually places looking for materials: Michael’s Craft Store, Joann Fabric Store, and Hobby Lobby.
 But, they didn’t have anything affordable.
 Then I headed to my go-to clutch store: Home Depot.
-They always have the coolest things in large sizes.
-Then, I came across it – Rosin paper.
+They always have the coolest things in large quantities.
+So, there, I came across it – Rosin paper.
 They had two colors: pink with a dark pink on the reverse side as well as a tan with dark tan on the reverse side.
 Obviously, I went with the pink.
 The roll of paper was huge (and the paper was thick) and only $10!
 What a steal of a deal!
 I left in excitement to start the project.

 The idea was to use paper to create a 3D flower background.
 Hooray for DIY projects!
 The project uses inexpensive materials but is vary laborious.
 My first step was to figure out what type of flowers I wanted to create.
 Obvious, since I had to cover a 10×10 surface for the photoshoot I wanted something easy to make so I went with these two types of origami flowers.